 Top Tips

-- To mash or not to mash.
-Depending on how you will serve this chickpea chicken salad will depend on if you should mash the chickpeas or not.
+• To mash or not to mash.
+Depending on how you will serve this chickpea chicken salad will depend on whether you should mash the chickpeas or not.
 If making for a sandwich filler, it’s a good idea to mash them so they hold together better.

 How To Store + Meal Prep

-- Wraps: It’s great for making lettuce wraps, tortilla wraps, or tucking into pita bread.
+• Wraps: Make lettuce wraps, roll them into tortilla wraps, or tuck into pita bread.

-- Sandwiches: Use it as a sandwich filler or serve as an open-faced sandwich.
-It’s great on this homemade Artisan Bread or fruit and nut bread.
+• Sandwiches: Of course, it’s great as a sandwich filler or open-faced sandwich.
+Try pairing it with homemade Artisan Bread or a good fruit and nut bread.

-- Fruit: Pair with a side of fresh fruit (grapes, cantaloupe, watermelon, apple slices, etc.) for a healthy lunch or dinner.
+• Fruit: Serve with a side of fresh fruit (grapes, cantaloupe, watermelon, apple slices, etc.) for a healthy lunch or dinner.

 If you try this healthy chickpea recipe, please let us know!
 Leave a comment and rate it below.
-I love to hear what you think, or any changes you make.
+I’d love to hear what you think or make any changes.

 This quick and easy, vegan chickpea ‘chicken’ salad can be partially mashed for a sandwich/wrap filler or un-mashed and served alongside fresh leafy greens.
 Either way it’s healthy and delicious!